SigurdThorlund/sudoku/README.md

 # sudoku
+My first small programming project.
 This program is a sudoku simulator run from the command prompt.